 - 16.4.5.
 Promoters must make application to the Permit Authority for any Temporary Traffic Regulation Order for immediate works by the end of the next working day, even if work on site has been completed. - 16.4.6.
-A list of conditions for immediate activities is included in Appendix E of the Permit Scheme and will be published on Essex County Council's website.
+A list of conditions for immediate activities will be detailed on our website if required.
+These conditions are likely to change in line with any new HAUC (UK/England) Permit Advice notes.